stroiman/gotest.nvim/README.md

 - From time to time, pressing `<cr>` in the error window doesn't navigate to the source code, requiring a restart of neovim (I have a possible fix to test next time it ends up in this state)
+- From time to time, neovim freezes, e.g., when opening source files for std, and the module analyzer is enabled (disabled by default).

 More will probably be discovered.